Pawnshop Loan: What Is It & How Does It Work?

 Regulations around what pawnshops can charge vary by state, but you could end up paying the equivalent of many times the interest charged by conventional loans.

 Say you bring in a $600 guitar to a pawnshop, and they offer you 25% of the resale value, or $150.
-On top of that, let’s say the pawnshop charges a financing fee of 25%.
+On top of that, let’s say the pawnshop charges a financing fee of 25% of the loan.
 That means you’ll owe $37.50 in financing fees, or $187.50 in total.

 If you agree to the loan, the pawnbroker will typically give you cash immediately.
-They’ll also give you a pawn tick, which acts as a receipt for the item you’ve pawned.
+They’ll also give you a pawn ticket, which acts as a receipt for the item you’ve pawned.
 Keep that ticket in a safe place.
 If you lose it, you may not be able to retrieve your item.

 You’ll usually have 30 to 60 days to repay your loan and claim your item.
 According to the National Pawnbrokers Association, 85% of people manage to do this successfully.
 When a borrower pays off a pawnshop loan, they can retrieve the item they put in pawn.
 For those who don’t, the pawnshop will keep the item and put it up for sale.
 There is no other penalty for failing to pay off your loan, but you do lose your item permanently.